 Bridge

 The bridge is the part of the frame that sits on top of your nose.
-A part of sunglasses as well as glasses, it’s a curved piece that joins the two sides together and connects the lenses.
+A part of sunglasses as well as glasses, it is a curved piece that joins the two sides together and connects the rims.
+It ensures even weight distribution for all-day comfort.

 A frame’s bridge can be longer or shorter depending on the placement of the lenses and the distance between the wearer’s eyes.
 The height of the bridge can also vary.
 If you have trouble with glasses sliding down your nose, consider low nose bridge glasses when you get a new pair.

-Nose Pads
+Nose pads

-Hinges
+Hinges and Screws

 Glasses hinges are located at the corners of the frames, working to connect the temples of the glasses to the end pieces.
 They allow the temples to swing inward and close, which allows for easy storage in a case or front pocket.